wingkeet/taskman/README.md

 [bson](https://www.npmjs.com/package/bson), which is used to generate MongoDB ObjectIds.

 ### Getting Started
-We are going to start a Node.js process which hosts a HTTP server and a WebSocket server.
+We are going to start a Node.js process which hosts an HTTP server and a WebSocket server.
 Before we do that, use your code editor's Find in Files feature to search for the string `EDIT:`.
 There are two places where you need to indicate the URLs of those servers.